-It is highly unlikely that, for care type changes involving subacute care types, more than one change in care type will take place within a 24-hour period.
-Changes involving subacute care types are unlikely to occur on the date of formal separation.
+It is highly unlikely that, for care type changes involving subacute or mental health care types, more than one change in care type will take place within a 24-hour period.
+Changes involving subacute or mental health care types are unlikely to occur on the date of formal separation.

-Patients who receive acute same-day intervention(s) during the course of a subacute episode of care do not change care type.
+Patients who receive intervention(s) (for example dialysis, chemotherapy or radiotherapy) during the course of a subacute episode of care do not change care type.
 Instead, procedure codes for the acute same-day intervention(s) and an additional diagnosis (if relevant) should be added to the record of the subacute episode of care.